Genivia/RE-flex/doc/index.md

 with Bison pure-parsers.

-@note `yylval` is not a pointer argument but is always passed by reference and can be used as such in the scanner's rules.
+@note `yylval` is not a pointer argument but is always passed by reference and should be used as such in the scanner's rules.

 @note Because `YYSTYPE` is declared by the parser, do not forget to add a `#include "y.tab.h"` to the top of the specification of your lexer: